 At Corton Primary, the love of reading is nurtured and children develop as confident, competent readers.
 Children are encouraged to use our newly resourced school library, where they can access a wide range of fiction and non-fiction texts by some of the newest authors.
 Teachers are responsible for the organisation of reading within their own classroom.

-In Key Stage 1 and 2 children take part in group and guided reading every week and have their own reading books to practise their skills at home.
+All children from Reception - Year 6 take part in group and guided reading every week and have their own reading books to practise their skills at home.
 Parents are encouraged to comment on progress and liaise with teacher via their child’s reading record.
 We encourage children to read, or share a book regularly at home, to further develop and consolidate skills learnt in school.

 To find out more about the english which takes place in the different classes have a look at the curriculum maps for each class.